z0on/RDA-forest/README.md

 > NOTE on sampling design for GEA: It is necessary to maximize the number of sampled locations, with just a few (or even just one) sample per location.
 I mean, instead of sampling 50 individuals from 2 locations (a typical design for Fst-based genome scanning), sample 2 individuals from 50 locations.

 The method relies on 'gradientForest' package for R, which is extension of random forest methodology to multiple response variables.
-It has been developed to analyze ecological community data, but is perfectly fine for any problem that can be viewed as association analysis between two matrices, such as genontype-environment association (as we do here) or gene expression analysis with multiple potential influencing factors (a particular case of which could be explaining the expression of WGCNA modules).
+It has been developed to analyze ecological community data, but is perfectly fine for any problem that is about finding associations between two matrices, such as genontype-environment association (as we do here) or gene expression analysis with multiple potential influencing factors.
+A particular case of the latter would be explaining the expression of WGCNA modules.

 ## Suggested readings (if you never worked gradient forest or random forest):
 - [short and sweet intro into decision trees and random forest](https://towardsdatascience.com/understanding-random-forest-58381e0602d2)